35 Metaphors for Smart to Highlight Intelligence

 • “Even in tough situations, he shows a heart of gold, offering support to everyone.”

-Metaphors for Physical Descriptions
+Metaphors for Intelligence

 22. A powerhouse